dart-lang/test/pkgs/test/README.md

 If you want to share the same HTML file across all tests, you can provide a `custom-html-template-path` configuration option to your configuration file.
-This file should follow the rules above, except that instead of the link tag add exactly one `{testScript}` in the place where you want the template processor to insert it.
+This file should follow the rules above, except that instead of the link tag add exactly one `{{testScript}}` in the place where you want the template processor to insert it.

+You can also optionally use any number of `{{testName}}` placeholders which will be replaced by the test filename.

 The template can't be named like any test file, as that would clash with using the custom HTML mechanics.
 In such a case, an error will be thrown.